 Average required to be considered for admission to Year 2

-You must meet a minimum overall average of 65% (2.50 on a 4 pt. scale) calculated on the last 30 credits of coursework and a minimum core average of 65% (2.50 on a 4 pt. scale) calculated on the required Math course, all Economics and all English courses.
-All attempts at core courses are used in the calculation of your core average.
+You must meet a minimum overall average of 65% (2.50 on a 4 pt. scale) calculated on the last 30 transferable credits of coursework and a minimum core average of 65% (2.50 on a 4 pt. scale) calculated on all Economics, all English, all transferable Commerce equivalent courses, and the required Math course.
+All attempts of core courses are used in the calculation of your core average.

 Commerce programs at other post secondary-institutions